Part of my business involves designing WordPress websites and I get asked a lot of questions about everything involved.

 Although not a programmer myself, I have years of experience with various coding configurations and know my way around something like WordPress.
 There are a lot of things involved that I haven’t discussed here and you can easily break your layout or even lock yourself out of your website altogether.

-Feel free to call me or get in touch if you have any questions and I’ll be happy to help out.
+Feel free to get in touch if you have any questions and I’ll be happy to help out.

 As a rule, I try to keep the number of plugins I use as low as possible.
 Poorly designed WordPress plugins add ‘bloat’ to a website’s loading time, or they conflict with another plugin and break the design.